giftyemefatechhub/sustainableproject/public/doc/generate-python-documentation.md

-### make pydoc or make pdoc
+### make pdoc

-Go into the two directories and build the documentation using pydoc or pdoc.
-Choose the one you think is best for its purpose.
+Go into the two directories and build the documentation pdoc.

 Study the documentation for each project and consider if you are getting a good picture of the code by reviewing the documentation.

 These projects contain more classes and object oriented structure like inheritance and composition.

+PS.
+The generated documentation structure differ between dice_graphic and guess, you can review the Makefiles to see what differs.